- To reduce burnout from balancing your children’s and parent’s needs, simplify your routine, stay organized, and ask for help.

-If you are parenting young children while caring for a parent with cancer, you know firsthand the practical and emotional challenges.
-Here are a few tips to help you juggle your responsibilities and reduce your risk of burnout:
+Parenting young children while caring for a parent with cancer can be filled with practical and emotional challenges.
+Here are a few tips to help you juggle your roles and reduce your risk of burnout:

 Simplify.
-Make a list of your obligations and activities, dividing the tasks into those you must do and those that can wait.
-Prioritize the activities that are most meaningful to your children.
-Eliminate the ones that you can, and delegate tasks (such as laundry, cooking, and cleaning) to others when possible.
+Start by making a list of what you need to do.
+Then, divide these tasks into those you must do and those that can wait.
+Prioritize the activities that are most meaningful to you and your children.
+Remove any tasks that you can.
+Finally, delegate tasks such as laundry, cooking, and cleaning to others if you can.
 Ask your older children to help you choose which activities are important to them.

 Tips for caring for your children

-- Tell the daycare, nursery school, and parents of your children's friends about your parent's illness, providing updates when necessary.
-You may want to write a letter or send an e-mail, so adults who may interact with your children will have consistent, accurate information.
-Many parents find it helpful to guide other adults in how to talk optimistically with their children.
+- Tell your children’s daycare or school and their friends’ parents about your parent's illness, providing updates when necessary.
+Consider sending a letter or an email so that adults who interact with your children will have consistent, accurate information.
+Many parents find it helpful to guide other adults in how to talk in a positive way with their children.

-- Enlist the help of neighborhood or school-based parent groups to help with carpooling, childcare, and keeping kids involved in afterschool activities.
+- Enlist the help of neighborhood or school-based parent groups.
+These groups can help with carpooling, childcare, and after school activities.

 Tips for caring for your parent who has cancer

-Talk with your parents about their needs and expectations upfront; then, set up a time to reevaluate how things are going at least once per month.
-If this is a difficult conversation for you, ask a health care professional, family member, or member of the clergy to facilitate.
+Talk with your parent about his or her needs and expectations upfront.
+Set up a time to re-evaluate how things are going at least once a month.
+If this is difficult for you, ask a health care professional, family member, or member of the clergy to guide the conversation.
 You may also want to consider taking the following steps:

-- Request a home safety evaluation by a visiting nurse or occupational therapist; the provider will recommend devices and services to enhance your parent's safety and ability to function independently.
+- Request a home safety evaluation.
+A visiting nurse or occupational therapist can do these.
+The provider will recommend devices and services to enhance your parent's safety and ability to function on their own.

-- Make caregiving contingency plans so that a relative or friend can relieve you on short notice.
+- Make caregiving back-up plans for your parent so that someone can relieve you on short notice.

-- Use technology such as cell phones and e-mail to stay in touch when you're not available in person.
+- Use technology to stay in touch with your parent when you're not there in person.

 Taking care of yourself physically and emotionally is essential to healthy caregiving.
-Try to incorporate some of the suggestions below:
+Try to use some of the suggestions below:

-- Use resources available through your employer, such as the Family and Medical Leave Act (FMLA) and Employee Assistance Program (EAP).
+- Use resources available through your employer, such as the Family and Medical Leave Act and Employee Assistance Program.

-- Take advantage of local caregiver support groups , as well as online support groups and message boards.
+- Take advantage of local caregiver support groups , as well as online communities for support .

 - Make a balanced diet, regular sleep, and exercise a priority.

-- Plan periodic activities with family or friends that do not involve discussions or tasks related to cancer.
+- Plan periodic activities with family or friends that do not involve discussions or tasks related to your parent’s cancer.

-- Allow yourself some time, even in small intervals, to rejuvenate in the ways that work for you.
+- Allow yourself some time, even in small intervals, to relax in the ways that work for you.
 This may involve hobbies, writing in a journal , or daily quiet time.

-- Maintain supportive social contacts as often as possible, and create time for you and your spouse, partner, or friends to stay connected.
+- Create time for you and your spouse, partner, or friends to stay connected.

-Learn more about how you can care for yourself while caregiving .
+Learn more about how to care for yourself while caregiving .